top of page

 Cost: $5,150 (financial aid is available for families earning under $60,000 per year)

 This program is for rising high school juniors and seniors.
-Students are offered research experience in areas of various STEM fields, such as cancer immunology, pharmacogenomics of anticancer agents, physics, biophysics, bioengineering, and electrical engineering.
+Students are offered research experience in various STEM fields, such as cancer immunology, pharmacogenomics of anticancer agents, physics, biophysics, bioengineering, and electrical engineering.
 Those accepted into the program are matched with another student and a teacher from the field of their choice.
 This summer research program for high school students lasts 6 weeks and requires a time commitment of 30-35 hours per week, allowing students to dive deep into hands-on research and STEM exploration.

 Cost: None